Butte Working Weekend dates for 2020

 Welcome to the website dedicated to the Butte de Warlencourt, an iconic site which is located on the World War One Somme battlefields situated some three miles from the town of Bapaume in the Pas de Calais department in Northern France.
 Originating back to Roman times, the Butte (French for ‘hill’) is a mound some sixty feet high standing close to the D929 Albert-Bapaume road.
 In WW1, it was held by the Germans at the end of the Battle of the Somme in 1916 and in a fashion, marked the final line of the British advance on the Somme.

 After nearly 30 years of ownership by the Western Front Association, (WFA), a charity based in United Kingdom, the Butte was bought by its present owners Bob and Julia Paterson, late in 2018.
 The Patersons spend a sizeable part of the year living in the close by village of Morval.
 Apart from ensuring the existence of the Butte as an accessible, well known, World War One site, the owners have now recommenced a restoration project which had been started and progressed by Bob in his WFA days but subsequently had stalled after his departure.
 We want as many people to visit the Butte and to engage with it.
 Details of planned enhancements and related will appear in the News section of this site, however it is strongly reiterated that the Butte will always be the Butte and that will never change.
-We hope that you may even engage with the Butte by becoming a member of our non profit making Butte de Warlencourt Association.
+We hope that you may even engage with the Butte by becoming an Associate member of our non profit making Butte de Warlencourt Association.

 Your input, help and friendship is valued, it is certainly hoped you visit again.
 Ps, many thanks to Richard Smith for providing the lovely, early morning, picture of the Butte to the left.
 The main picture at the top is copyright I.W.M.